How do children underage access social media?

 Carolyn Bunting of Internet Matters says: “Our message is to keep talking to your children and stay involved.
 We want to emphasise the importance of talking to your children in the offline world so you can keep them safe in the online world.”

 Gail Partridge, a consultant from Scotland, is one mother who is keeping involved with her child’s social media use in this way.
-Her 11-year-old, Zoe, is on Snapchat, Instagram and Musical.ly, but knows never to share her full name, age or school online and says: “I enjoy being on [social media sites] and I know what is right and what’s wrong.”
+Her 11-year-old, Zoe, is on Snapchat, Instagram and Musical.ly (now called TikTok), but knows never to share her full name, age or school online and says: “I enjoy being on [social media sites] and I know what is right and what’s wrong.”

 Gail agrees: “We have quite an open relationship when it comes to social media and I know all of Zoe’s passwords.”
 Gail thinks social media use has a positive impact for Zoe’s friendships and education.
 She says: “Obviously I worry about things like grooming and sexting, but Zoe is quite wise and we speak about it.”
 When one of Zoe’s friends posted something inappropriate on Snapchat, Gail banned Zoe from using it for a time.
 Zoe is now allowed to use it again with a safe network of four friends.